gbordyugov/HaskellIntro/day02.md

 Home Exercise
 =============

-Understand and derive type of
+Understand and derive the type of

 ~~~haskell
 map map :: [a -> b] -> [[a] -> [b]]